sunnysideup/silverstripe-flush-front-end/docs/en/INDEX.md

 ## how to use it

-run `sake dev/build` from the command line and the front-end will be flushed.
+run `sake dev flush=all` from the command line and the front-end will be flushed.